Updating a fireplace? Keep reading to see if a DIY wood mantle is right for you!

 Other materials not pictured: 220 grit sandpaper or sanding block, nail gun, air compressor, table saw, drill, screws, nails.

+Sticking with a traditional old world style, we sought out some trim pieces to add depth and visual interest to the planks.
 Hubby got creative and researched types of wood to use.
 He found some red oak planks in 1″ x 6″ and 1″ x 4″ and cove trim pieces that would pair well.

 We centered the corbels on the “column” pieces, cut one oak plank to the length of the entire fireplace, and cut a second plank piece one inch shorter.
 The second oak plank was placed centered under the first oak plank.